VoidedName/voideds-lazy-wasm-template/README.md

 ## About
 This template was inspired by the ancient rust wasm-webpack (still build on webpack4).
 What's different?
-I build it on Vite, I'm sure there is a better watcher setup than the one I botched together, but I lack sufficient knowledge about Vite or its plugin eco system and... got better things to do :) Feel free to ping me on Discord or submit a PR.
+I build it on Vite, Feel free to ping me on Discord or submit a PR.

 ## How to install
 **!Important**: WASM-PACK (with default features) requires a perl installation.